jayden-chan/puggies/docs/Configuration.md

 Timezone to use when parsing demo dates.
 The name should be a location name corresponding to a file in the IANA Time Zone database, such as "America/New_York"

+### `PUGGIES_ALLOW_REGISTRATION`
+**Type**: Boolean

+**Default**: `false`

+Whether or not users should be allowed to sign up for an account on their own.
+Defaults to false -- the only account will be the admin account which you must set up when first installing Puggies.
+Accounts can be created manually by the admin user if this is set to false.

 ### `PUGGIES_DATA_PATH`
 **Type**: String